O-X-L/risk-db/README.md

 * Add that flag to your logs so you can use it to analyze the traffic
 * Deny access to administrative locations

+Be aware that we cannot verify if reports are false-positives.
+We currently only keep track of simple reporter-reputation metrics.

 ----

 ## Download Databases